octavius64/Gazelle/README.md

     - `./ocelot.live -c ocelot.cnf > /proc/1/fd/1 2> /proc/1/fd/2`
 - In order to kill this new version of Ocelot, you can use Ctrl-C

+## Other Tips
+- PhpMyAdmin container is also available for more convenient DB management.
+It only listens on 127.0.0.1 though for security reasons, so you will have to forward that port to your local machine to access it.
+Something like this: `ssh -L 127.0.0.1:8080:127.0.0.1:8080 user@remote -N -v`

 ## Original WCD/Gazelle Change Log
 The original WCD change log is available here: docs/CHANGES.txt